The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 If you're worried about bulking up your lower body while trying to get stronger, you're not alone — and more importantly, there's a proven strategy that builds strength without adding unwanted size.

-The fear is real: You want the toned, athletic look of a fitness model, but you’re terrified that one heavy squat session will turn your favorite skinny jeans into a memory.
+The fear is real.
+You want the toned, athletic look of a fitness model, but you're terrified that one heavy squat session will turn your favourite skinny jeans into a memory.

 In this guide, we are busting the "bulky thigh" myth once and for all.
 You'll learn exactly how to leverage Posterior Chain Dominance to lift heavy, get strong, and actually shrink the circumference of your thighs by replacing soft tissue with dense, compact lean muscle.